 - Notice patterns in pain timing and triggers

-Week 2: Technique Development
+Week 2: Developing Techniques

 - Add body scan practice during lunch breaks